-To the extent our lessees are unable to economically produce coal over the long term, the carrying value of our reserves could be adversely affected.
+To the extent our lessees are unable to economically produce coal over the long term, the carrying value of our coal mineral rights could be adversely affected.
 A long-term asset generally is deemed impaired when the future expected cash flow from its use and disposition is less than its book value.
-For the fourth quarter of 2019, we recorded an impairment charge of approximately \$148 million related to properties that we believe our current or future lessees are unable to operate profitably.
+For the year ended December 31, 2021, we recorded impairment charges of approximately \$5 million related to properties that we believe our current or future lessees are unable to operate profitably.
 Future impairment analyses could result in additional downward adjustments to the carrying value of our assets.